rdinnager/greenpipeR/README.md

 __Warning::__ If you have easily annoyed office mates, then use this package with caution.
 Also, in case you were wondering, this package is not _Useful_, only fun.
 Not suitable for those with high maturity level.
 Personally I now always use `%W>%` in place of `%>%`, but your mileage may vary.

+If you haven'y figured out by now what `%W>%` does, make sure the sound on your computer is on (but not too loud!) before you use it. :)

 ###Acknowledgements

 This package brings me delight and was created with only two lines of code, thanks entirely to the awesome work of the developers of [`magrittr`](https://github.com/smbache/magrittr) and [`pingr`](https://github.com/rasmusab/pingr).
 Thanks very much to them!